Home · Insights · Calm Infrastructure

 Good feng shui requires a clear end.
 No haunted systems.

-Final Thought
+Final thought

+Good infrastructure feng shui doesn’t make systems immortal.
+It makes them livable.
 When things go wrong, everyone should know where to stand, what to touch, and which doors lead outside.

-Talk Infrastructure (Seriously) →
+Talk infrastructure (seriously) →